 To begin to explore this question today, medical leaders should go back in time-for the humanities love history-to London on the 28th of May in the year 1934 to Sadler's Wells Theatre.
-'The Rock,' by the great poet Eliot6 is making its debut.
-It is a time of great industrial and scientific progress in Europe, much like today, but the opening stanzas of this play arrest the listening audience with what has become lost in progress:
+'The Rock,' by the great poet Eliot is making its debut.
+It is a time of great industrial and scientific progress in Europe,

-© Author(s) (or their employer(s)) 2023.
+© Author(s) (or their employer(s)) 2024.
 Re-use permitted under CC BY-NC.
 No commercial re-use.
 See rights and permissions.
 Published by BMJ.